EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 > Exercise 5.33 [★★] Translate the interpreter of this section into an imperative language.
 Do this twice: once using
 > zero-argument procedure calls in the host language, and once replacing each zero-argument procedure call by a `goto`.
-> Howdo these alternatives perform as the computation gets longer?
+> How do these alternatives perform as the computation gets longer?

 *Skipped for now.*

-> Exercise 5.34 [★★] As noted on page 157,most imperative languagesmake it difficult to do this translation, because
+> Exercise 5.34 [★★] As noted on page 157, most imperative languages make it difficult to do this translation, because
 > they use the stack for all procedure calls, even tail calls.
 Furthermore, for large interpreters, the pieces of code
 > linked by `goto`’s may be too large for some compilers to handle.
 Translate the interpreter of this section into an
 > imperative language, circumventing this difficulty by using the technique of trampolining, as in exercise 5.26.